Jeremiah Gray: Barangay Ginebra San Miguel (2022–present)

-After being deemed ineligible for the 2021 PBA Draft for failing to secure important documents, Gray entered his name for the PBA Season 47 draft as he was coming off an ACL injury.
+After being deemed ineligible for the 2021 PBA draft for failing to secure important documents, Gray entered his name for the PBA season 47 draft as he was coming off an ACL injury.
 He was drafted second overall by the Terrafirma Dyip.
 Two days later, he was then traded to the Barangay Ginebra for the 8th overall pick Javi Gomez de Liaño and guard Brian Enriquez.

 Gray quickly recovered from his injury.
-After being projected to make his debut in January, he made his debut on October 9, 2022 during a 2022–23 Commissioner's Cup game versus the Bay Area Dragons.
+After being projected to make his debut in January, he made his debut on October 9, 2022, during a 2022–23 Commissioner's Cup game versus the Bay Area Dragons.
 He had five points and two rebounds in his debut.
 He then had 10 points in a win over Terrafirma.
 His best game that conference came against the Blackwater Bossing as his head coach Tim Cone got his 1000th career win.
 He then contributed 11 points in a loss to the NLEX Road Warriors.
 In a win over the NorthPort Batang Pier, he had 12 points.
 Ginebra went on to win the title that conference.
 In a 2023 Governors' Cup game against NLEX, he had 19 points and the game-winning three-pointer.

+During the preseason games of the 2023–24 season, Gray injured his knee in a fastbreak play.
+Surgery was then done to repair the ACL, MCL, and PCL tears on his knee, and he would not be able to play that season.

+After a long recovery process that lasted 19 months, Gray returned to action in Game 2 of their 2024–25 Commissioner's Cup semifinal series against NorthPort.